 The Herbarium of Urbino, a manuscript of the sixteenth century, lists the healing powers, the school Salerno sings their praises.

-A healthy diet includes regular use of garlic, return to fight cellular aging by increasing the level of antioxidants in plasma and the effective action immunostimulant.
+A healthy diet includes regular use of this vegetable, return to fight cellular aging by increasing the level of antioxidants in plasma and the effective action immunostimulant.

 Since ancient times garlic plant was used not only for the particular aroma, but as a real plant food.
 The workers who worked in the construction of the great pyramid of Cheops, in Egypt, they used it daily as food, as well as alleviating the difficulty seems to increase the strength and physical power.